Organic Compost Maker for Home Composting

 What are the attributes of an ideal compost maker for making compost at home?

-A compost maker is a consortium of effective microorganisms specially selected for their ability to accelerate the degradation of organic waste.
+A compost maker or compost microbes powder is a consortium of effective microorganisms specially selected for their ability to accelerate the degradation of organic waste.
 Kitchen waste at our home contains different kinds of organic matter such as carbohydrates, proteins, fats etc. Hence while home composting, it is necessary to choose a compost maker containing diverse microflora that is able to degrade all kinds of organic waste effectively, giving you nutrient rich final compost.

 How does one know if the C: N ratio is maintained properly in a home composting process?